trejnado/solid/SOLID.md

 ## How to find<a id="orgheadline3"></a>

+-   use of "and"/"or" when describing what a class is doing
 -   class/interface methods are on different levels of abstraction (see Modem)
 -   methods of a class work on different business areas; for example Rectangle - calculates area (geometry) and drawing on a screen (GUI), or